gladly-team/next-firebase-auth/README.md

 **appPageURL**: The default URL to navigate to when `withAuthUser` or `withAuthUserTokenSSR` need to redirect to the app.
 Optional unless using the `AuthAction.REDIRECT_TO_APP` auth action.

-**loginAPIEndpoint**: The API endpoint to call when the auth state changes for an authenticated Firebase user.
+**loginAPIEndpoint**: The API endpoint this module will call when the auth state changes for an authenticated Firebase user.
 Must be set unless `tokenChangedHandler` is set.

-**logoutAPIEndpoint**: The API endpoint to call when the auth state changes for an unauthenticated Firebase user.
+**logoutAPIEndpoint**: The API endpoint this module will call when the auth state changes for an unauthenticated Firebase user.
 Must be set unless `tokenChangedHandler` is set.

 **tokenChangedHandler**: A callback that runs when the auth state changes for a particular user.
 Use this if you want to customize how your client-side app calls your login/logout API endpoints (for example, to use a custom fetcher or add custom headers). `tokenChangedHandler` receives an `AuthUser` as an argument and is called when the user's ID token changes, similarly to Firebase's `onIdTokenChanged` event.